 My son is currently a student had his struggles but has had incredible support from teachers and administration.
 The teachers offer one-on-one help and if he slips in his grades I receive an email notification offering help/advice.
 The students are extremely tight knit and help out each other.
 The drawback is not enough classes offered.
 And students can expect strict enforcement of the rules; depending on the infraction they are given a second chance but we've witnessed expulsion for infractions not enforceable by a public school.

 St. Lawrence Academy is a private high school in Santa Clara.
-The principal of St. Lawrence Academy is Ms. Bridgit McGarry, who can be contacted at firstname.lastname@example.org.
-243 students attend St. Lawrence Academy and identify primarily as White, non-Hispanic; Asian; and Asian/Pacific Islander.
-The ratio of students to teachers at St. Lawrence Academy is 13:1.
+The principal of St. Lawrence Academy is Ms. Bridgit McGarry and can be contacted at firstname.lastname@example.org.
+243 students attend St. Lawrence Academy and are mostly White, non-Hispanic; Asian; and Asian/Pacific Islander.
+The student to teacher ratio at St. Lawrence Academy is 13:1.
 New Valley Continuation High School is one of the nearest high schools.

 - Computer arts